“But someone will say, “You have faith, and I have works.” Show me your faith without your works, and I will show you my faith by my works.”

 1 Jn 5:11-13, “And this is the testimony [the testimony is the Word of God]: that God has given us eternal life, and this life is in His Son.
 12 He who has the Son has life; he who does not have the Son of God does not have life.
 13 These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life and that you may continue to believe in the name of the Son of God.”

 We know that we are saved by the promises of God:

-Some branches of the vine do not bear fruit (John 15:2, 6) yet they are part of the vine.
+Some vine branches do not bear fruit (John 15:2, 6), yet they are part of the vine.
 Carnal Christians will pamper the flesh.